YusufEhab/Competitive-Programming/README.md

 Big O describe the performance in the form of the biggest term in a mathematical equation in addition to ignoring any constants.
 1, lg n, sqrt n, n, nlogn, n^k, k^n, n!
 Omega <= [Real performance] <= Big O

+### What is Data structure
+Data structure is a container which stores data in some way which makes applying some algorithms on this data a lot easier and efficient.